SamAndHam/SamAndHam.github.io/_posts/linux/2019-09-12-memory-in-linux.markdown

 categories: Linux
 ---

-This will be first in the series of articles to come that will cover upon the following topics:
+This will be first in the series of articles to come that will be written in attempt to better understand memory in Linux.

+* Background reading
+	- Heap and Stack
+	- Resident Set Size (RSS)
+	- VmSize
+	- mmap and its threshold
 * Reserving memory in Linux
 	- /dev/mem
 	- Device tree nodes
 	- Kernel driver
 * Comparing the performance between dynamic allocation vs reserved memory
-	- With small amount of malloc
+	- With small amount of memory via malloc
-	- With big amount of malloc
+	- With big amount of memory via  malloc
 	- Multithreaded situations